margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for happy people
 * Grateful for God's unfoldment
 * Grateful for the article on patterns
-* Grateufl for the family that contributed to Hopeway
+* Grateful for the family that contributed to Hopeway
 * Grateful for the people i've met in Hopeway
 * Grateful for cousins
 * Grateful for the future-orientedness of a friend in Norfolk
 * Grateful for people getting maried
 * Grateful for friends from Norfolk
-* Grateufl for people playing music
+* Grateful for people playing music
 * Grateful for all the people who show up to lectures
 * Grateful for kids learning about math
 * Grateful for the light everywhere in church and everywhere